datdt198213/programming-language-and-compiler/README.md

-Statement pass command parameter: file.exe param1 param2
+Use gcc in command line and run command:"file.exe param1 param2" to pass command parameter
++ file.exe is a file build by IDE, such as Devc, Visual code, Sublime text,...